 Georgia is a democratic republic where the rights and freedoms of individuals are of the highest value.

 The Constitution of Georgia is a superior law and all other laws and acts of legislation shall comply with it.
 The following Articles of the Constitution refer to cultural issues:

-According to Article 23, the Constitution of Georgia shall ensure the inviolability of intellectual property and creative freedom.
+Article 23: “The Constitution of Georgia shall ensure the inviolability of intellectual property and creative freedom.
 Interference in creative activity or censorship in the creative sphere is not permissible.
-Placing a prohibition on the product of a creative work or on its distribution shall not be permissible, unless it violates the legal rights of others.
+Placing a prohibition on the product of a creative work or on its distribution shall not be permissible, unless it violates the legal rights of others”.

-According to Article 34, “The state shall maintain the development of culture, unrestricted participation of citizens in cultural life, expression and enrichment of cultural origins, recognition of national and generic values and a deepening of international cultural relations.
+Article 34: “The state shall maintain the development of culture, unrestricted participation of citizens in cultural life, expression and enrichment of cultural origins, recognition of national and generic values and a deepening of international cultural relations.
 Each citizen of Georgia shall be obliged to protect and preserve the cultural heritage.
 The state shall protect cultural heritage by law.”

-According to Article 38, citizens of Georgia are equal in social, economic, cultural and political life regardless of national, ethnic, religious or linguistic origin.
+Article 38: “ Citizens of Georgia are equal in social, economic, cultural and political life regardless of national, ethnic, religious or linguistic origin.
 The freedom of citizens to use freely their native language and to develop their culture is safeguarded.